dcooman/TidyData/README.md

 7.  subject_train.txt - The subject numbers for each row of the x_train.txt file
 8.  features.txt - the column labels for the x_test.txt and x_train.txt data files

+###Assumptions about the Data Files:

+1. The x_test (main file), the y_test (activity codes) and the subject_test (subject IDs) are all parallel tables where the first record in each go together and so on until the end of the file.
+2. The x_train (main file), the y_train (activity codes) and the subject_train (subject IDs) are all parallel tables where the first record in each go together and so on until the end of the file.

 ###The Process

-This explains the entire process from raw, downloaded data files to a tidy dataset ready for analysis
+This explains the entire process from raw, downloaded data files to a tidy dataset ready for analysis.
+The code is heaviliy commented, this is a synopsis.

 1. Load the dplyr library as we will need some of the subroutines
 2. Read in the features.txt file and create a vector of column labels for the raw data.